-We would recommend sending out save-the-dates as soon as the wedding date is known.
+In this case, we would recommend sending out save-the-dates as soon as the wedding date is known.

 Invitations should be sent out 4-6 months prior to the wedding.
 This allows for 3-5 months for guests to reply, and still leaves one month to round up outstanding replies, provide the caterer with final numbers and dietary concerns, and provide the stationer with details for day-of stationery.

 Do I need to buy a whole wedding invitation suite?